iHomeschool Network

 Fun Teaching Ideas for State History

-You can read all the books, watch all the documentaries, write all of the reports but nothing trumps experience.
+You can read all the books, watch all the documentaries, write all of the reports but nothing will ever outdo personal experience.
 Who will ever struggle to remember prairie life: after you have mucked out stalls, rubbed your aching backside after riding in a wagon, fed chickens, all completed in the blazing sun of the great Midwest?

 History becomes real when you stop and get your hands dirty.
 Here are three history ideas to help you find local events in your town.